 Havas Worldwide’s annual study gives more insight into the ways technology is reshaping romance.
 According to their findings, Millennials consider online romance as solid as IRL (in real life) flirtations and relationships.
 Beyond that, most of those asked (60%) think of online dating as a mainstream choice.

 Even if you don’t meet initially online, you can certainly Google your new love interest to discover their likes and dislikes, though that can lead to unfortunate information reveals.
 With all the drawbacks, it’s worth considering if online dating is worth the trouble.

 Has the digital age really damaged relationships?
 Not necessarily.
-Has it changed the dating scene, and even what dating really means?
+Has it changed the dating scene and even what dating really means?
 Very likely.
 Is it worth pursuing love online?
 That’s a personal choice, of course.
-Just keep in mind the evidence saying that a relationship that starts online and moves offline can be the beginning of a beautiful relationship.
+Just keep in mind that a relationship that starts online and moves offline can be the beginning of a beautiful relationship.